hlomphosibeko/World-War-Battles/README.md

 ![long lined errors](README.md.docs/long-lines-error.png)

-### Bugs
+### Fixed Bugs
-- A board could not be created as it was not defined properly.
-It was not set properly
+- `Problem`: A board could not be created as it was not defined properly.
+It was not set properly.
+See image below:

 ![First board](README.md.docs/first-board.png)

-- In order to check if the game is running, I had used a list as seen on the below screen shot to tell if the ships have been hit or not.
+- `Problem`: In order to check if the game is running, I had used a list as seen on the below screen shot to tell if the ships have been hit or not.
 I used ‘!’ exclamation marks as placeholders, however my Mentor advised I use a different legend for good user experience.
 Please see below for previous matrix:

 ![Old matrix](README.md.docs/old-matrix.png)

+- `Solution`:
-- Now a player can choose their desired board size.
+- I created a function where a player can generate their own desired board by inserting a size.
-- The board is user friendly and clear.
+- I used `O` as placeholders for good user experience.
 Please see below:

 ![new board](README.md.docs/new-board.png)

-- If a player inserts a number that is out of range when guessing the ship's location, the game would crash.
+- `Problem`: If a player inserts a number that is out of range when guessing the ship's location, the game would crash.
 Please see image below:

 ![out of range](README.md.docs/out-range.png)

-- After adding a defense mechanism function to the game, instead of crashing, an error pops up and player will have chance to try again.
+- `Solution`: After adding a defense mechanism function, which includes try and except error handling to the game, instead of crashing, an error pops up and player will have chance to try again.
+So the game does not crash while playing.
 Please see image below:

 ![valid coordinates](README.md.docs/val-coordinates.png)

-- When a string is added in the place of an integer when making a guess of the ship location, the game shows an error message then prompts a player to insert a number.
+- `Problem`: When a string is added in the place of an integer when making a guess of the ship location, the game shows an error message then prompts a player to insert a number.
 Please see screen below:

 ![Valid number feature](README.md.docs/valid-number-feature.png)

-- When a player did not insert their name, the game would continue.
+- `Problem`: When a player did not insert their name, the game would continue.
 Please see screen below:

 ![invalid name](README.md.docs/name-invalid.png)

-- However now, there is an error message that requires a player to add a name.
+- `Solution`:
+- I created a function that checks the name each time it is inserted, if it is a valid name.
+- This function has a defense mechanism which checks the characters of the name and if the name has an unkown character, it shows a UnicodeError but the game still runs
+- This function does not allow the game to continue without inserting a name.
 Please see screen below:

 ![new valid name](README.md.docs/new-val-name.png)

+`Problem`:
 - Missing ships were a result of the random function choosing the same values where a ship is already placed.
 - This was caused by inserting the shipd in a list with a random function which can repeat some co-ordinates.

 ![missing ships](README.md.docs/missing-ships.png)

-- I fixed this with the seta data structure as it will only take in unique coordinates and ensure the loop breakes only when the length of the set is not equal to the size.
+- `Solution`: I fixed this with the set() data structure as it will only take in unique coordinates and ensure the loop breakes only when the length of the set is not equal to the size.

 ![fixed missing ships](README.md.docs/fixed-ships.png)